MyUNiDAYS/unidays-javascript/README.md

 <script type='text/javascript'>
     (function (window) {
-        // UNiDAYS will provide your partnerId.
-        var partnerId = '0LTio6iVNaKj861RM9azJQ==';
+        // UNiDAYS will provide your partnerId and signingKey.
+The partnerId GUID needs to be Base64 encoded before passing it to the DirectTrackingDetailsBuilder var partnerId = '0LTio6iVNaKj861RM9azJQ==';

         // These must be based on the real values of the transaction.